Xeeynamo/sotn-decomp/README.md

 There are a few tricks to make the process more streamlined:

 1. Use [decomp.me](https://decomp.me/) with PSY-Q 4.0.
 Be aware that the repo is using GCC 2.6.x, so decomp.me will sometimes give a slightly different output.
 1. The “context” section of decomp.me, is provided by the cmd `SOURCE=src/dra/42398.c make context` as mentioned in the how to decompile.
 1. Use [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) to solve some mismatches.
 1. Use [this](https://github.com/mkst/sssv/wiki/Jump-Tables) and [this](https://github.com/pmret/papermario/wiki/GCC-2.8.1-Tips-and-Tricks) guide to understand how some compiler patterns work.
 1. Use the `#ifndef NON_MATCHING` if your code is logically equivalent but you cannot yet fully match it.

-## Resources:
+## Resources

-* List of resource for sotn https://github.com/TalicZealot/SotN-Utilities (speedrun oriented, but still very useful).
+* List of resource for sotn <https://github.com/TalicZealot/SotN-Utilities> (speedrun oriented, but still very useful).
 * PS1’s CPU R3000 instruction [manual](https://cgi.cse.unsw.edu.au/~cs3231/doc/R3000.pdf) and [cheat sheet](https://vhouten.home.xs4all.nl/mipsel/r3000-isa.html)
 * [SOTN map viewer written in C](https://github.com/KernelEquinox/SotN-Editor)
 * [PCSX emulator with debugger](https://www.romhacking.net/utilities/267/)
 * [NO$PSX emulator with debugger](https://problemkaputt.de/psx.htm)
 * Beginner friendly MIPS video lectures [1](https://www.youtube.com/watch?v=PlavjNH_RRU&list=PLylNWPMX1lPlmEeeMdbEFQo20eHAJL8hx), [2](https://www.youtube.com/watch?v=qzSdglU0SBc&list=PLylNWPMX1lPnipZzKdCWRj2-un5xvLLdK)

-## To do:
+## To do

 The project is very barebone at the moment and there is a massive room of improvement, mostly in the infrastructure: